shopgo-magento1/magento-payfort/README.md

 `v1.1.3`

-- Fix signature missmatch issue if the customer name is empty.
+- Fix signature mismatch issue if the customer name is empty.